bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 }
 ```

-Note: it is not reccommended to autofocus an input inside a modal for accessibility reasons, as
+Note: it is not recommended to autofocus an input inside a modal for accessibility reasons, as
 screen reader users will not know the context of where the input is.
 It is best to let `<b-modal>`
 focus the modal container.